vsespb/mt-aws-glacier/README.md

 		git clone https://github.com/vsespb/mt-aws-glacier.git

+	After that you can execute `mtglacier` command from any directory, or create a symlink to it -- it will find other package files by itself.

 ## Warnings ( *MUST READ* )

 * When playing with Glacier make sure you will be able to delete all your archives, it's impossible to delete archive